-Featured on this page is one of Geoffrey in Cairo around 1942.
-The one in the sidebar top left is Geoffrey in his uniform, possibly as a Trainee, or just out of training.
+Featured on the front page and here is one of Geoffrey in Cairo around 1942.
+The one in the sidebar at the base of the pages is Geoffrey in his uniform, possibly as a Trainee, or just out of training.
 It is in the style of passport photographs of that time, and he has the same look as his two youngest children in their first passport photographs.

 About the author